Comparing Lasso and Adaptive Lasso in High-Dimensional Data: A Genetic Survival Analysis in Triple-Negative Breast Cancer: Model evaluation and selection

-where $\hat\beta$ are the estimated coefficients from the Cox regression, $\delta_i$ is the indicator of censoring, $X_k$ is the covariate vector for the $k$-th individual and $\mathbb{I}(A)$ is the indicator function of the set $A$.
-The indicator $\delta_i$ identifies the usable pairs, as they are the ones in one of these cases: $(1)$ both $T_i$ and $T_j$ are uncensored and $(2)$ for $T_i<T_j$, $T_i$ is uncensored and $T_j$ is censored.
+and is typically estimated as \, where $\hat{\bm{\beta}}$ is the vector of estimated coefficients from a Cox regression model, $\delta_i$ is the censoring indicator, $\bm{X}_k$ is the covariate vector for the $k$-th individual and $\mathbb{I}(\cdot)$ is the indicator function.
+The censoring indicator $\delta_i$ identifies usable pairs, which must satisfy one of two conditions: $(1)$ both $T_i$ and $T_j$ are uncensored, or $(2)$ $T_i<T_j$, $T_i$ is uncensored and $T_j$ is censored.

-Instead of evaluating the overall prediction accuracy, it has also been of interest to quantify the accuracy up to each time point $\tau$, specially given that the tail part of the estimated survival function of $T$ can be unstable for right censored data.
-The truncated version of $C$-index (equation (\ref{c})), proposed in Heagerty $\&$ Zheng (\citeyear{Hea}) is given by